-- Examine the status of membership on an ongoing basis, including retention, recruitment and member satisfaction;
+- Examine the status of Membership on an ongoing basis; make recommendations for new policies/eligibility/category refinements

 Chair & VP: Brent Long RGD, Markham

 Brent is Principal & Co-founder of Fusion Design Group.
 Brent leads with his strategic, creative and unique perspective, providing focus and direction, but most importantly support to his amazing team.
 In addition to sitting on RGD's Board, he is on the advisory committees for the Graphic Design Programs at Georgian, Humber and St. Lawrence College.

 Norm is Creative Director and founder of Toronto-based Truth and Dare (formerly K9 strategy+design).
 Norm has 25 years of experience in creating strategies to execute branding and publication design for many of Canada’s small independent to large multi-title publishers and countless entrepreneurial, professional and non-profit clients with their design and communications opportunities.

 Austin is a creative and designer who has been consistently working and looking for new opportunities in a wide range of industries.
 From collaborating with people in advertising and print shops to transportation and health, his goal is to always produce exceptional work that reflects a company's endeavours and audience interests.
 Austin is currently freelancing, but searching to become part of an agency/studio team.
 He recently graduated from Humber College with an Advanced Diploma in Graphic Design.

 Elyse is a Senior Graphic Designer and Project Manager at Patch Design.
 From developing comprehensive branding systems to designing web and print materials, she uses her passion and curiosity to identify optimal solutions for her clients.
 Elyse is a life-long student with over 12 years experience.
 She graduated from the Ontario College of Art and Design and earned a diploma in Marketing from McMaster University.

 Olivia Montagnese Prov.
 RGD, Toronto